 Board-certified orthopedic spine surgeon Miles L. Singer, DO, FACOS, FAOAO, diagnoses and treats all types of back and neck pain.
-Dr. Singer and the team at Specialists in Spine Surgery provide high-quality, patient-centered care at five clinics in Livonia, Commerce, Garden City, Farmington Hills, and Dearborn, Michigan.
+Dr. Singer and the team at Specialists in Spine Surgery provide high-quality, patient-centered care at four clinics in Livonia, Garden City, Farmington Hills, and Dearborn, Michigan.
 If back or neck pain interferes with your daily life, call your nearest office or book an appointment online today.

 Back pain is one of the most common reasons people miss work or go to the doctor.
 Nearly everyone experiences some type of back pain at least once over the course of their lives.